-We have incurred significant losses in recent periods, including net losses of \$3.2 million and \$4.4 million in 2004 and 2005, respectively.
-Although we achieved net income of \$5.7 million in 2006 and \$6.6 million for the nine months ended September 30, 2007, we cannot assure you that we will continue to sustain or increase profitability in the future.
-As of September 30, 2007, we had an accumulated deficit of \$93.6 million.
+Although we achieved net income in 2007 and 2006 of \$19.3 million and \$5.7 million, respectively, we have incurred significant losses in prior periods, including net losses of \$4.4 million and \$3.2 million in 2005 and 2004, respectively.
+We cannot assure you that we will continue to sustain or increase profitability in the future.
+As of March 31, 2008, we had an accumulated deficit of \$78.3 million.
 Because a large portion of our costs are fixed, we may not be able to reduce or maintain our expenses in response to any decrease in our revenues, which would adversely affect our operating results.
 In addition, we expect operating expenses to increase as we implement certain growth initiatives, which include, among other things, the development of new products, expansion of our infrastructure, plans for international expansion and general and administrative expenses associated with being a public company.
 If our revenues do not increase to offset these expected increases in costs and operating expenses, our operating results would be materially and adversely affected.
 You should not consider our revenue growth in recent periods as indicative of our future performance, as our operating results for future periods are subject to numerous uncertainties.